credativ/plutono/docs/sources/alerting/notifications.md

 >Using Message In Details will change the structure of the `custom_details` field in the PagerDuty Event.
 This might break custom event rules in your PagerDuty rules if you rely on the fields in `payload.custom_details`.
 Move any existing rules using `custom_details.myMetric` to `custom_details.queries.myMetric`.
-This behavior will become the default in a future version of Grafana.
+This behavior will become the default in a future version of Plutono.

-> **Note:** The `dedup_key` tag overrides the Grafana-generated `dedup_key` with a custom key.
+> **Note:** The `dedup_key` tag overrides the Plutono-generated `dedup_key` with a custom key.

 > **Note:** The `state` tag overrides the current alert state inside the `custom_details` payload.

 ### VictorOps

-To configure VictorOps, provide the URL from the Grafana Integration and substitute `$routing_key` with a valid key.
+To configure VictorOps, provide the URL from the Plutono Integration and substitute `$routing_key` with a valid key.

 > **Note:** The tag `Severity` has special meaning in the [VictorOps Incident Fields](https://help.victorops.com/knowledge-base/incident-fields-glossary/).
 If an alert panel defines this key, then it replaces the `message_type` in the root of the event sent to VictorOps.
 ### Pushover